podderstodders/project-management-tool/notes.md

 i think the best approach would be to add more properties to context.one of them being the current board.
 This would simplify  all my reducer functions as i dont need to loop through the board, i can just update the current board.

+June 6, 4:38AM
+Sequence of events:

+1. the user clicks on the sidebar

+2. the user clicks on the plus button within the sidebar, which will toggle a NewBoard modal.

+3. the user fills out the input title and select a color.

+4. The user clicks on the add button.

+Effects:

+1. Upon clicking the add button, the add button css will become muted, and the cursor property becomes 'not allowed'.
+	- this is happening within the AddBoardModal, so i can have a
+	- or i add a context of 'isAddBoardHappening': boolean, and within my addBoardModal, i can check if that context is true, then set the button to be muted; -- have a css property for it. const addBoardHandler = () => {
+	dispatch(type: 'setBoardLoading': true)

+}

+2. 1-2 seconds goes by, and all of the sidebar's children modals that are active will be toggled off. const addBoardHandler = () => {
+	dispatch(type: 'setBoardLoading': true)
+	setTimeout( () => {
+		sidebarToggleHandler()
+		dispatch( type: 'setBoadingLoading': false)
+	}, 2000)

+	dispatch({type: 'update current board' payload: {boardName: 'name123'}) await delay(50)
+	dispatch({type: 'update current board' payload: {boardItems: []}) await delay(50)
+	dispatch({type: 'update current board' payload: {gradient: 'gradient'}) }

+3. The header changes color, followed by a slighty delay and the sidebar changes color. dispatch({colors: primary}) delay(20) dispatch({secondary})

+4. The main part of the app, while still showing the old board and old title, the title will first change to the new board's title, followed by the board's list.
+Since its a brand new list, all of the old list will disppear from the screen leaving just one empty list.
+Lastly, the background gradient will fade in. dispatch({type: 'update current board' payload: {boardName: 'name123'}) await delay(50) dispatch({type: 'update current board' payload: {boardItems: []}) await delay(50) dispatch({type: 'update current board' payload: {gradient: 'gradient'})

+	setTime( () => {
+	then two dispatch to update the global board, and another dispatch to set the current board so that the sidebar gets the final touches
+	}, 50)

+5. The sidebar renders out a list of boards that user can choose.
+After the main screen is changed, the sidebar will be updated with the new board, as well as making the new board the current active board.